 How To Stop Blaming & Start Healing Relationships

 "If only other people would change or get their act together, my life would be great" is something I hear a lot in my practice.
-Whether it's wanting your partner to stop drinking or for someone to treat you better, it's easy to fall into blame.
+Whether it's wanting your partner to stop drinking or to be treated better, it's easy to fall into blame.
 Thinking that others need to change for you to be happy means that they carry your solution.

-Blaming others for your unhappiness give them all the power.
-We aren't taught how to be accountable but instead how to avoid it.
+Blaming others for your unhappiness gives them all the power.
 In relationships, blaming binds us together in a negative way, like gossip.
 You don't have to look at what you said or did.
 You get to be right.

 No one wants to admit fault.
 Saying I'm sorry is often seen as looking bad or weak.
 In relationships, this lack of accountability causes most arguments.
 When the one person avoids taking responsibility for what they've done (or not done) the fight begins.

-Accountability is the most powerful tool you have in relationships because it heals the hurt in a way that nothing else does.
+Accountability is the most powerful tool you have in relationships because it repairs the hurt in a way that nothing else does.

 Some of us were taught as children to blame.
-If no one ever apologized in your home, how could anything get resolved?
-When conflict becomes a blame game, you learn to avoid anything that could be seen as confrontational.
+If no one ever apologized in your home, how could you learn its value?
+When conflict becomes a blame game, you avoid anything that could be seen as confrontational.
 Admitting fault often triggers abuse or being shamed in dysfunctional families.

 As a result, you learned to be quiet or tell a joke to lighten the mood.
 Feelings get stuffed because you weren't taught what to do with them.
 Resolving problems becomes a total mystery since you never saw it happen.

 You may secretly resent or blame others for your struggles.
-When your happiness depends on others, that is the start of codependency.
+When happiness depends on others, a cycle of codependent people pleasing and poor boundaries develops.

 Blame causes the other person to feel attacked.
 It starts with a “you message” that makes the other person wrong.
-This one word invites a cycle of defensiveness that is hard to stop.
+This one word invites a cycle of defensiveness that’s hard to stop.
 Leading the conversation with YOU is a sure fire way to get a negative reaction fast!

-A lack of accountability causes hurt and separation.
-By not owning your behavior, your partner doesn't feel heard.
-Continuous blaming makes the other person question their reality and that destroys their self-esteem.
-This is how most relationships start to fail.
+That’s because a lack of accountability hurts and causes separation.
+By not owning your behavior, your partner feels devalued - like they’re at fault.
+Continuous blaming makes the other person question their reality and that damages self-esteem.
+This is how most relationships start to fall apart.

-- Use accountability to sets a positive example for kids.
+Remember, showing accountability sets a positive example for kids.

-- Are your thoughts negative, critical or focused on being right?
+Check your thoughts; are they negative, critical or focused on being right?